-Sight loss advisers, also known as Eye Clinic Liaison Officers (ECLOs), are there to support people at diagnosis by offering practical and emotional support.
+Sight loss advisers, also known as Eye Clinic Liaison Officers (ECLOs), are there to support people at diagnosis and beyond by offering practical and emotional support.

 Sight loss advisers help people who have been newly diagnosed with sight loss by explaining what is happening and putting people in touch with vital services.
 They also talk through treatment and help people to understand their medication, in some cases preventing avoidable sight loss.

 Sight loss advisers are there to provide you with up to date information on local and national resources, pointing you in the right direction and making referrals on your behalf.
 Information will be available on a range of topics, including:

 - registering your sight loss and the benefits of registration